eolementhe/guide/guide.md

 <details>
   <summary><b>Good practices for collaborative workflow.</b></summary>

-If you want to create collaborative workflows, some good practices must be respected.
+If you want to create collaborative workflow, some good practices must be respected.

-The easiest way is to use the pause block.
+The easiest way is to use the `Pause block`.
 At each pause all users in the email recipient list will have access to the file generated from the previous block.

 Thus all users in recipient list will receive an email giving them access to the file generated from the previous block.
 In addition, they will see the workflow in the monitoring view and  will be allow to edit the file library .
 They will also be able to continue or stop the workflow in the monitoring view.